lukeweber/iLBC-as3-wrapper/README.md

 [Getting Started/Install Adobe Alchemy](http://labs.adobe.com/wiki/index.php/Alchemy:Documentation:Getting_Started)

-Two options, you can use the rfc version in lib/rfc or you can use the more up to date and actively developed webRTC version at lib/webrtc. rfc as it's a test file should compile, webrtc may or may not compile based on future changes of the repo.
-Confirmed working build of webrtc with revision 1842 of trunk.
+Webrtc version contains the most changes including upsampling audio, short to float conversion, and base64 encoding, although there is a reference implementation that you can play around with build off of the rfc.
+I suggest using the webrtc version is it's still being developed by google.
+Confirmed working build of webrtc with revision 1842 of webrtc trunk.

-	$ cd (to webrtc or rfc directory)
+	$ cd lib/webRTC
 	$ alc-on
 	$ make extract
-	$ make all
+	$ make compileswcb64

-Optionally you can run  make compileswcb64 which will give you a swc that uses base64 encoding for encoder output and decoder input.
+Optionally: make compileswc - which gives for input/output deals directly with raw audio instead of base64 data.

 Example
 ------------